MercuryWorkshop/anuraOS/documentation/Anura-API.md

 });
 ```

-### anura.net.libcurl

-This part of the api gives you full access to the libcurl.js APIs directly.
-You can learn more on how to use them [here](https://github.com/ading2210/libcurl.js?tab=readme-ov-file#javascript-api).

 ## anura.fs

 This API provides access the Anura's internal filesystem, loosely following the node filesystem spec(slightly out of date).

 The best documentation on the usage of this API can probably be found [Here](https://github.com/filerjs/filer).

+### Functions

+#### anura.fs.installProvider: `void`

-The FS API also allows for the registration of virtual filesystems.
+This function allows for the registration of virtual filesystems.
 These must extend the AFSProvider class and implement all of the filesystem methods.
 Here is an example for registering an instance of the built in LocalFS provider.

 **Usage:**